NoBrainerORM/nobrainer.io/docs/types.md

   `"."'`.
 No localization is performed, meaning that using `","` as a decimal separator will not work.
 * Integers are accepted.
+* Empty strings are converted to `nil`.
-* Any other values will be ignored.
+* Any other value is ignored, and a validation error is added.

 ### Boolean

 * Strings are accepted with the following rules: the lowercase stripped value must either be `true`, `yes`, `t`, `1` or `false`, `no`, `f`, `0`.
 * `1` and `0` integers are accepted.
+* Empty strings are converted to `nil`.
-* Any other values will be ignored.
+* Any other value is ignored, and a validation error is added.

 ### Symbols

 * Non empty strings are accepted.
 The cast operation is `value.strip.to_sym`.
+* Empty strings are converted to `nil`.
-* Any other values will be ignored.
+* Any other value is ignored, and a validation error is added.

 ---